albjuv/Redshift-labs/Cloud9Redshift.md

 ![screen](images/rs2.png)

-* Paste the endpoint in the new file
+* Paste the endpoint in the new file (so you have it handy for later)

 ![screen](images/rs3.png)